-Other companies that have announced workforce reductions in the first quarter of the year include Grifols, which is cutting 2,300 workers.
+Other companies announcing workforce reductions in the first quarter of the year include Grifols, which cut 2,300 workers.
 Neoleukin Therapeutics in Seattle went so far to cut 70% of their workforce.
 Other companies such as Amgen and Thermo Fisher also experienced layoffs in the first few months of the year, with 750 and 230 job cuts respectively.

 Notably, some companies made even more drastic cuts, with Cyteir Therapeutics, Jounce Therapeutics, Instil Bio, Frequency Therapeutics and TCR² Therapeutics all reducing their workforces by more than half.
 Aristea Therapeutics in San Diego shuttered the entire company.